DewmithMihisara/hello-shoes-pvt-ltd/README.md

 - Submit a pull request with a detailed description of your changes and the rationale behind them.

 ## License
-This project is licensed under the `[MIT License](LICENSE)`, which allows for free use, modification, and distribution of the codebase with appropriate attribution.
+This project is licensed under the `[GNU GENERAL PUBLIC LICENSE](LICENSE)`, which allows for free use, modification, and distribution of the codebase with appropriate attribution.

 ## Contact